Moving house checklist – step-by-step guide to moving home

 - Check that all windows are secure and that utilities are turned off.

-- You would always be advised to give the property a good clean before moving out, but due to COVID-19 it is more important to make sure it is cleaned thoroughly.
+- You would always be advised to give the property a good clean before moving out.
 Pay particular attention to surfaces and door handles.

 - Do a final check once the van is loaded to ensure that everything has been taken with you, and remember to double check the garden, shed and garage.